lola1989/SQL/README.md

 # SQL
-SQL Code for everyday use
+SQL Code for everyday use and general understanding.

 ## SQL Basics Pt 1
-SQL Code goes over
+SQL Code goes over:
 - Creating a Database & Schema
 - Creating Custom Variables
 - Creating a Table and understanding the different types of variables